pharmbio/robotlab/sop-imager.md

 ```
 </details>

-## Loading the fridge
+## Fridge loading

-Use `fridge-load-from-hotel`.
-Specify a project name and the number of plates.
+Use `fridge-load-from-hotel` and provide a project name and plate count.
-The project name will be used as project name in the acquired images and consequently also  in the image database.
-The barcode scanner will be used.
+The system begins loading from H11 and downwards to H1, and then upwards from H13 and to H19.

 Plates should be without lids.
 Never use lids with the imager system.

+The project name will be used as project name in the acquired images and consequently also in the image database.

-If it fails run `fridge-put` and enter the barcode manually.
-You can wiggle
+The barcode scanner identifies each plate.
+If a scan fails, revert to fridge-put and input the barcode manually.
-it around the barcode reader to make it show up in the user interface.
+You can wiggle it around the barcode reader to make it show up in the user interface.

 Before starting: